jackshendrikov/fjord-api/README.md

 │   │   │   ├── __init__.py             # empty init file to make the repositories folder a package
 │   │   │   ├── base.py                 # contains base repositories classes
 │   │   │   ├── proxies.py              # repository to manipulate with proxies in Redis
-│   │   │   └── tasks.py                # repository to manipulate with translation tasks from Mongo collection
+│   │   │   ├── tasks.py                # repository to manipulate with translation tasks from Mongo collection
+│   │   │   └── users.py                # repository to manipulate with users from Mongo collection
 │   │   ├── __init__.py                 # empty init file to make the repositories folder a package
 │   │   ├── clients.py                  # provide client for MongoDB, Elasticsearch, etc.
 │   │   ├── connections.py              # process Postgres database connections
 │   │   └── errors.py                   # module for custom database errors
 │   ├── schemas                         # this is where the schemas live │   │   ├── __init__.py                 # empty init file to make the schemas folder a package
+│   │   ├── auth.py                     # users item schema
 │   │   ├── common.py                   # contains common schemas
 │   │   ├── notifier.py                 # notifier error schema
 │   │   ├── proxies.py                  # proxy item schema